 CWA Speakers Bureau Quick Fact:

-The Chicago Writers Association Speakers Bureau returns with its 13th edition in early fall 2024, continuing its run as a go-to resource for local venues seeking high-quality, spirited programs.
+Now in its 14th edition, the Chicago Writers Association Speakers Bureau continues its run as a go-to resource for local venues seeking high-quality, spirited programs.
+This year's Speakers Bureau menu features:

 Programs on the CWA Speakers Bureau menu include key information to inform your programming decisions.
 Should you have interest in a particular program, please contact the presenter directly.